fitoprolog/pyopensim/README.md

 provide a starting point for programmatic interactions with SecondLife/OpenSim worlds from Python.

-**Current Status**: This repository contains only minimal scaffolding and does not implement the full SecondLife protocol or 3D rendering.
-It simply outlines a possible architecture for such a client.
-Contributions are welcome!
+**Current Status**: PyOpenSim is still highly experimental.
+It implements a very small subset of the SecondLife/OpenSim protocols but demonstrates how a client might log in, poll the event queue and display placeholder objects using `pyglet`.

 ## Features

-- Connect to a grid using a placeholder login request.
+- Connect to a grid and start polling the event queue.
-- Minimal 3D rendering window using `pyglet` (no real asset support yet).
+- Minimal 3D rendering window using `pyglet` that draws cubes for objects.
-- Example stubs for avatar actions.
+- Simple avatar actions using capabilities.
 - Packet type enumeration generated from LibreMetaverse.

 ## Usage